OnkarNalawade/OnkarNalawade/README.md

 - 👋 Hi, I’m @OnkarNalawade
 - 👀 I’m interested in full stack web development
 - 🌱 I’m currently learning full stack web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on blockchain development
-- 📫 How to reach me !
+- 📫 How to reach me
+-

 <!---
 OnkarNalawade/OnkarNalawade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.